 WHAT’S NEXT FOR THE ELECTRIC VEHICLE MARKET?

-By: Sejin Im, Automotive Market Director, Materion Performance Alloys and Composites
+By: Sejin Im, Automotive Market Director, Materion Performance Materials and Composites

 Despite many struggles for the automotive market in 2020, the electric vehicle (EV) plug-in segment showed a very different trend.
 As of October 2020, the total volume increased 21% compared with the previous year and overall EV sales were up 90% in Q3 2020 compared with 2019.
 With many global locations, including most major European countries, offering financial incentives and tax benefits for electric vehicles throughout last year, EVs have become a more popular option for consumers—but is this electric vehicle growth expected to continue in 2021?
 And what are some of the newest EV innovations moving the industry forward?
 Let’s take a look at the key trends I’m following closely this year.